 The first prize was awarded in 2000, at the Zimbabwe International Book Fair 2000 in Harare, and the 2001 Prize at the Nairobi Book Fair in September 2001 The winner is announced at a dinner in Oxford in July, to which the shortlisted candidates are all invited.
 This is part of a week of activities for the candidates, including bookreadings, booksignings and press opportunities.

-The Prize is planning to expand, thanks to generous sponsorship, and has set writers' workshops in South Africa, Kenya, Ghana and Cameroon to date.
+The Prize is planning to expand, thanks to generous sponsorship, and has set writers' workshops in South Africa, Kenya, Ghana, Cameroon and Uganda to date.

 In its first year the Prize attracted entries from 20 African countries.
 The Caine Prize is awarded to a work (a short story) by an African writer published in English, whether in Africa or elsewhere.
 (Please refer to the rules for further details about criteria for entry).